[Updated April 24, 2023]

-In a region wrought with spectacular waterfalls, no place has as many as Transylvania County, North Carolina.
-Encompassing 381 square miles, the area is home to some 250 waterfalls.
+In a region wrought with spectacular waterfalls, no place has nearly as many as Transylvania County, North Carolina.
+Encompassing 381 square miles, the area is home to some 250 waterfalls!

-The county seat of Transylvania is the tiny mountain town of Brevard, North Carolina, which has a population of less than 10,000 residents.
+The county seat of Transylvania is the tiny mountain town of Brevard NC, which has a population of less than 10,000 residents.

 With a smattering of historic charm and all the creature comforts of contemporary times, it’s an ideal space to serve as a waterfall exploration hub.